Healing and Recovering After An Affair

 Couples that I have the pleasure to work with or as I like to say, walk with.
 I like to think of the relationship I have with those I serve, as a mutual journey.
 A walk that we are taking together and often guiding each other in.

 When working with couples who are in the midst of the recovery and healing process of an affair, I’ve noticed two common questions.
-These are not just common questions but pivotal questions that can impact the journey of healing and recovering from an affair.
+These are not just common questions but pivotal questions that can impact the journey of healing and recovery from an affair.

 The questions are: